Skip to main content

 bash

-sentrix plan implement plans/website/2026-02/feature-guided-tour/01-feature-guided-tour-component.md
+sentrix code generate plans/website/2026-02/feature-guided-tour/01-feature-guided-tour-component.md